takagi/lake/README.md

     $ lake hello[john,doe]
     Hello john doe!

-If no task argument is supplied, environment variable whose name is the task argument name of uppercase or that of lowercase is looked for and its value was used if it was found.
+If no task argument is supplied, environment variable whose name is the upcase of the name of the task argument is searched and its value is used if it is found.
 If no such an environment variable, the default value of the task argument is used.
 If no default value is defined, the task argument has `nil`.

 Note that task arguments following the task name does not include spaces because the shell splits the command at the existence of the spaces.